-Alexander Beznes, LCSW is a licensed, bilingual psychotherapist in NYC, with over a decade of experience working with adults, couples, and groups.
+Alexander Beznes, LCSW is a licensed, bilingual psychotherapist in NYC with over a decade of experience.
+He works with adults, couples, and groups navigating identity, displacement, relational trauma, isolation, and the experience of not quite belonging anywhere.
+His approach is direct, creative, and built around the person in the room.
 He provides in-person therapy in the Flatiron neighborhood of Manhattan and remote sessions for clients in New York and New Jersey.

 Who I Help